Apple probably has a quarter of a trillion in cash

 Want more mind-boggling comparisons? $250 billion in cash is about 10 times the market value of Snapchat parent Snap (SNAP).
 It is 3.5 times the valuation of Uber, and 20 times that of Twitter (TWTR, Tech30).

-It's also nearly 50 times the market cap of BlackBerry (BBRY, Tech30), the former king of mobile phones and a company that has arguably become mostly obsolete in large part due to Apple and the smartphone revolution it helped create.
+It's also nearly 50 times the market cap of BlackBerry (BBRY, Tech30), the former king of mobile phones that is now focusing more on software.

 As Matt Damon famously said in "Good Will Hunting" -- How do you like them Apples?